 In some cases, we earn commissions from affiliate links in our posts.

 Netflix is a fantastic source of British television programming, but because there's so much programming on their platform, it can be hard to find the good British shows.
 To make it a little easier, we've scoured Netflix to compile this list of what's on offer right now.
-This list was last updated in late October 2019.
+This list was last updated in early June 2020.
 In addition to updating the list, we also added in some selections from Canada, Ireland, and Australia.

 If you need more British TV than Netflix can offer, check out: